Guilded-NET/Guilded-NET.github.io/guides/createBotScratch.md

 ```
 {: data-filename="Program.cs"}

 This should allow you to use authentication token and prefix you provided.
-Now we can use it in our bot:
+Now you can use it in your bot:

 ```csharp
 // At the very top